Mayur021/action-class-authority/paper.md

 5. **Originating principal** — The identity that initiated the chain, recorded once at chain start.
 6. **Immutability of the originating principal** — A cryptographic property that ensures the originating principal cannot be rewritten downstream of the chain's first commit.

 Property 2 is the action-class manifest, expressed at the chain level.
 Property 6 is what makes "the agent acting outside its scope" attributable across composed steps rather than stopping at one credential.
-The six together pair with AISVS C9.2.6 + C9.2.7 to form an end-to-end audit story: AISVS verifies that the gate read the declared class; the chain-level audit schema verifies that the declaration, the gate decision, and the originating principal survived every step the chain executed.
+Once the six are formally adopted at v2.0, they will pair with AISVS C9.2.6 + C9.2.7 to form an end-to-end audit story: AISVS verifies that the gate read the declared class; the chain-level audit schema (v2.0 target) verifies that the declaration, the gate decision, and the originating principal survived every step the chain executed.
+In v1.0 today, the four-element attribution language at para 222 is the anchored subset; the rest is forthcoming.

+*Discipline note: CSA NHI v1.0 anchor reflects the four-element attribution language at para 222 of the Working Draft; the six-property formalization (chain-id binding, originating-principal immutability, audit telemetry surface) is targeted for v2.0 inclusion (joint contribution with Mallikarjunarao Sunke).*

 ### IETF-adjacent: PieterKas/agent2agent-auth-framework